pvnovarese/2022-DevOpsWorld/lab1/README.md

     } // end stage "Archive SBOMs"
 ```

-* (optional) Edit the Dockerfile (in the root of the repository) and change the label from "lab0" to "lab1"
+* (optional) Edit the Dockerfile (in the root of the repository) and change the label from "lab0" to "lab1" (this really isn't that big of a deal)